⭐ ⭐ ⭐ / ⭐ ⭐ ⭐ ⭐ ⭐

 After watching their way of life be torn apart, both man and ape decide to yield their habitat to the other and go in search of new frontiers but, alas, as they both have the same idea, their paths will cross again in another of the script’s parallels.

 Leading the human survivors is eight year old Abigail, played by Emily Crowning (Spirit of the Beehive), who manages to infiltrate the gibbon tribe (known for their reasonable worldviews) by pretending to have lost her dolly, staying to explain how to remove stubborn wine stains from matted fur.
-The apes have as their leader Gimpy, played by Cardioid (Woman In the Dunes), here in full body prosthetics and makeup, who may have ulterior motives for wanting to open a waxing salon.
+The apes have as their leader Gimpy, played by Cardioid, here in full body prosthetics and makeup, who may have ulterior motives for wanting to open a waxing salon.

-Bon Jovi gets a fine performance out of Jockman (What’s Up Doc?) despite the actor’s strong anti-primate leanings, purportedly luring him in with promises of free bicarbonate of soda and baklava.
+Jon Jovi gets a fine performance out of Jockman despite the actor’s strong anti-primate leanings, purportedly luring him in with promises of free bicarbonate of soda and baklava.
 The film is stylish without being flashy, with enough attention paid to details (like the fascinating treetop plumbing scene and the grooming ritual outside the Pentagon) to make the larger story elements work effortlessly.

 It’s all very exciting, with crisp editing and expensive looking locations and of course amazing visual effects.
 Making the digitized humans look real when sharing the screen with trained gorillas is no easy feat but the cgi teams did a great job of blending the wild hairy beasts with the professional zoo animals.